alexanderpalsson/katacoda-scenarios/qlik-corectl/step8.md

 Then we can see what data we fetch by:
 `corectl object data MyObject`{{execute}}
 <br>
-This seem to be correct since our intialdata fetch in the `corectl-object.json`{{open}} was 5 movies.
+This seem to be correct since our initial data fetch in the `corectl-object.json`{{open}} was 5 movies.

 `corectl object properties MyObject`{{execute}} - Displays the properties of the object.
 <br>